pawelkruzynski/docs/pages/storage_and_backup/object_storage/s3_rclone/guide.it-it.md

 ---
 title: Object Storage - Utilizza Object Storage con Rclone (EN)
 excerpt: Learn how to set up Rclone to synchronize your files to and from Object Storage
-updated: 2024-05-20
+updated: 2024-12-19
 ---

 ## Objective

-Rclone is a backup tool that can sync to and from various storage backends, and can be used on Windows, macOS and Linux.
+[Rclone](https://rclone.org/){.external} is a backup tool that can sync to and from various storage backends, and can be used on Windows, macOS and Linux.
+A detailed documentation is also available on the official Rclone website: [Rclone Official Documentation](https://rclone.org/docs/){.external}.

 **This guide explains how to set up Rclone to synchronize your files to and from Object Storage.**